rykerwilliams/clevelandrocs.net/CUSTOMIZE.md

 `al-folio` contains a workflow which automatically publishes all posts scheduled at a specific day, at the end of the day (23:30).
 By default the action is disabled, and to enable it you need to go to `.github/workflows/` and find the file called `schedule-posts.txt`.
 This is the workflow file.
 For GitHub to recognize it as one (or to enable the action), you need to rename it to `schedule-posts.yml`.

-In order to use this you need to save all of your "Completed" blog posts which are scheduled to be uploaded on a specific date, in a folder named `_scheduled/` in the root directory.
+In order to use this you need to save all of your "Completed" articles which are scheduled to be uploaded on a specific date, in a folder named `_scheduled/` in the root directory.

 > Incomplete posts should be saved in `_drafts/`